gaurav-arya/StochasticAD.jl/docs/src/tutorials/random_scattering.md

 ```

 First of all, the interaction probability is controlled by a parameter `par`, think of this as
-material property (~density), which we might be intereted in differentiate against to optimize
+material property (~density), which we might be interested in differentiate against to optimize
 material.

 ```@example random_scattering